callumW/opengl-notes/README.md

 # opengl-notes
 OpenGL Programming Notes &amp; Code snippets

+Where possible I will try to provide links to other resources which these notes are based on.